danielabar/meblog/src/markdown/rails-dependent-destroy.md

 The combination of `dependent: :delete` on `belongs_to` and `dependent: :restrict_with_exception` on `has_many` behave the same as if each option was specified independently and the other side was not specified.

+## Which Should You Use?

+The answer, as in nearly all things tech is... it depends.
+Firstly, it depends on the business and/or legal requirements of the application.
+Which models need to be removed?
+For example, should a customer be able to click a button to remove their account?
+If so, what should happen to all other models that may refer to this customer record?
+Should their orders be removed?
+Would that affect accounting systems?
+Maybe this is a good use case for allowing nullable foreign keys.
+All these questions need to be answered.

+Some other factors to consider are:
+* Choosing the least surprising option (TOOD: example of destroying a book also removed siblings is surprising, having removal behave differently when there is only one vs many is surprising)
+* Consistent referential integrity (TODO: option that sometimes leaves null FK and sometimes populated FK for entity that has been removed is confusing, especially if you run SQL reports outside of Rails/ActiveREcord)

+## Conclusion

+This post has used exploratory tests to understand how ActiveRecord dependent options function in one to many relationships to remove (or fail to remove) records from the database.

 ## TODO

 * Make all "Scenario X" links and fix numbers after scenarios 6, 12, and 18 removed.